 As you know, flaxseeds contain high fiber and omega-3 fatty acids.
 These acids are vital for our body.
 However, the dark side is that they may increase the risks of bleeding.

 This happens because flaxseeds slow down blood clotting, hindering the growth of blood platelets.

 People who consume blood thinner medicines should avoid flaxseeds or the intake should be limited.

 Triglycerides that form natural fats and oil can be seen higher in some people.

-Depending on their health, body mass index, and other facts the count remains high.
-However, flaxseed intake may lead to the possibility of triggering higher triglycerides levels.
+Depending on their health, body mass index, and other facts, the count remains high.
+However, flaxseed intake may lead to the possibility of triggering higher triglyceride levels.

-So, people who are experiencing high triglycerides levels should avoid the consumption of flaxseeds.
+So, people who are experiencing high triglyceride levels should avoid the consumption of flaxseeds.
 It may cause unforeseen risks for them.

 9. May increase the blood sugar level